Graham Reid | | 3 min read

 If you have been lucky enough to have been to Hanoi where the late Ho Chi Minh is in residence (unless he’s been shipped off for routine cleaning) you’ll know that you enter his mausoleum in single file, no talking, no stopping to gawk, and no hands in pockets.

 Those who insist on smoking everywhere or pointing a camera at anything which takes their fancy would be unwise to get in the queue.
 The Hanoi jail is -- and this is just a guess -- possibly quite unpleasant.

 I quite like going to the occasional mausoleum, grave or memorial.
-At best it gives you a chance to reflect on the influential life of the person being honoured and at its worst -- as with Jim Morrison’s grave at Pere Lachaise in Paris -- it reminds you that you should never judge someone by the behaviour of their disciples and acolytes.
+At best it gives you a chance to reflect on the influential life of the person being honoured (Jimi's first grave in Seattle, not the grotesque thing the family had built later) and at its worst -- as with Jim Morrison’s grave at Pere Lachaise in Paris -- it reminds you that you should never judge someone by the behaviour of their disciples and acolytes.
 You might think the same at Mao’s mausoleum actually.

 One afternoon in Guangzhou in Southern China I went to the Sun Yat-Sen Memorial Hall, the place which honours the man whose ideologies modernised China in the early 20th century on the then-unfashionable principals of democracy, equality and nationalism -- and of course he died disappointed when the country split into powerful factions out of which emerged the Nationalists, Communists and god knows how many competing warlords.

 But Sun Yat-Sen is often recognised by all those factions so his Memorial Hall -- on the site of his presidential offices -- seemed worthy of serious attention, and his life something for contemplation.